pingcap/docs/br/br-batch-create-table.md

 ---
-title: BR Batch Create Table
+title: Batch Create Table
-summary: Learn how to use the BR batch create table feature.
+summary: Learn how to use the Batch Create Table feature.
 When restoring data, BR can create tables in batches to speed up the restore process.
 ---

-# BR Batch Create Table
+# Batch Create Table

-When restoring data, Backup & Restore (BR) creates databases and tables in the target TiDB before it starts to restore the table data.
-In versions earlier than TiDB v6.0.0, BR uses the [serial execution](#implementation-principles) to create tables in the restore process.
-However, when BR restores data with a large number (nearly 50000) of tables, this serial implementation of table creation takes much time.
+When restoring data, Backup & Restore (BR) creates databases and tables in the target TiDB before restoring the table data.
+In versions earlier than TiDB v6.0.0, BR uses the [serial execution](#implementation-principles) solution to create tables in the restore process.
+However, when BR restores data with a large number (nearly 50000) of tables, this solution takes much time on creating tables.

-To speed up the table creation process, and thereby reduce the time for restoring data, the BR batch create table feature is introduced in TiDB v6.0.0.
+To speed up the table creation process, and thereby reduce the time for restoring data, the Batch Create Table feature is introduced in TiDB v6.0.0.
 This feature is enabled by default.

 > **Note:**
 >
-> - To use the BR batch create table feature, both TiDB and BR are expected to be of v6.0.0 or later.
-If either TiDB or BR is earlier than v6.0.0, BR uses the serial execution implementation.
+> - To use the Batch Create Table feature, both TiDB and BR are expected to be of v6.0.0 or later.
+If either TiDB or BR is earlier than v6.0.0, BR uses the serial execution solution.
 > - Suppose that you use a cluster management tool (for example, TiUP), and your TiDB and BR are of v6.0.0 or later versions, or your TiDB and BR are upgraded from a version earlier than v6.0.0 to v6.0.0 or later.
-In this case, BR enables the batch create table feature by default without additional configuration.
+In this case, BR enables the Batch Create Table feature by default, without additional configuration.

 ## Usage scenario

-If you need to restore data with a massive amount of tables, for example, 50000 tables, you can use the BR batch create table feature to speed up the restore process.
+If you need to restore data with a massive amount of tables, for example, 50000 tables, you can use the Batch Create Table feature to speed up the restore process.

-For the detailed effect, see [Test against the batch create table feature](#test-batch-create-table).
+For the detailed effect, see [Test for the Batch Create Table Feature](#test-batch-create-table).

-## Use batch create table
+## Use the Batch Create Table feature

-BR enables the batch create table feature by default, with the default configuration of `--ddl-batch-size=128` in v6.0.0 or later to speed up the restore process.
+BR enables the Batch Create Table Feature by default, with the default configuration of `--ddl-batch-size=128` in v6.0.0 or later to speed up the restore process.
 Therefore, you do not need to configure this parameter. `--ddl-batch-size=128` means that BR creates tables in multiple batches, and each batch has 128 tables.

 To disable this feature, you can set `--ddl-batch-size` to `0`.
 See the following example command: